wiltjk/Jupyter-Basics/README.md

 # Jupyter-Basics-
-Basic Python 3 code in a sample Jvpyter Notebook
+Basic Python 3 code in a sample Jupyter Notebook